November 1, 2007: Six months after Steve Jobs showed it off, the original iPhone becomes Time magazine’s “best invention

-As an interview with Jony Ive about the MacBook Pro with Touch Bar reveals, Apple never seriously thought about incorporating touch interfaces into Macs.
+As a 2016 interview with Jony Ive about the MacBook Pro with (now-discontinued) Touch Bar reveals, Apple never seriously thought about incorporating touch interfaces into Macs.
 Still, it’s hard to say Time was wrong to label “touching … the new seeing” when it comes to interface elements.

 And Time definitely nailed it by pointing out that the iPhone isn’t just a phone, but a platform.

 The first true handheld computer

 The story also expresses excitement about the arrival of the App Store.
 It was totally new territory for most users.
 Prior to the iPhone, personalizing a phone meant picking a polyphonic ringtone and buying a new case.
 As Time wrote:

 “Platforms are for building on.
 Last month, after a lot of throat-clearing, Apple decided to open up the iPhone, so that you — meaning people other than Apple employees — will be able to develop software for it too.
 Ever notice all that black blank space on the iPhone’s desktop?
 It’s about to fill up with lots of tiny, pretty, useful icons.”

 My final favorite tidbit about the article is the casual mention of Apple’s sales at that point, which Time says add up to “enough … that it’ll be around for a while.”
 That number?
 1.4 million units at press time.
 Today, when Apple sells upward of 10 million units in a new iPhone’s first weekend, it’s a reminder of how far Apple has come.